Cunninghamia: Taxonomy

 It is the most basal extant member of the Cupressaceae.
 Phylogenetic evidence indicates that its lineage diverged from the rest of the family during the early Jurassic.
+Fossil representatives of the subfamily Cunninghamioideae, of which Cunninghamia is the only living member, extend back to the Middle Jurassic.
+The subfamily, which has 12 described genera, experienced a high diversity during the Cretaceous, but underwent a severe decline at the end of the Cretaceous, leaving Cunninghamia as the only living genus by the beginning of the Cenozoic.

 In the past, the genus was usually treated in the family Taxodiaceae, but this family is now included within the Cupressaceae.
 A few botanists have also treated it in a family of its own, Cunninghamiaceae, but this is not widely followed.
 The oldest fossil species of the genus are from the Late Cretaceous (Campanian) of North America, including Cunninghamia hornbyensis from British Columbia, Canada, and Cunninghamia taylorii from the Horseshoe Canyon Formation of Alberta, Canada.
 Other fossils are known from the Cenozoic of Asia, North America and Europe.

 The genus is traditionally said to contain two similar species, Cunninghamia lanceolata and C. konishii, often referred to as the China fir and Taiwan fir, respectively.
 C. lanceolata occurs in mainland China, Vietnam, and Laos, whereas C. konishii is restricted to Taiwan.
 However, molecular genetic evidence is suggesting that they are the same species, and that C. konishii of Taiwan derive from multiple colonizations from the mainland.
 As C. lanceolata was the first name published, this name takes priority if the two are combined.
 In that case, Taiwan fir becomes Cunninghamia lanceolata var. konishii.
 However, there is no consensus yet as to whether the two species should be combined.